camalot/netprobe_lite/README.md

 1. Netprobe requires the latest version of Docker.
 For instructions on installing Docker, see YouTube, it's super easy.

-2. Netprobe should be installed on a machine (the 'probe') which has a wired Ethernet connection to your primary ISP router.
+1. Netprobe should be installed on a machine (the 'probe') which has a wired Ethernet connection to your primary ISP router.
 This ensures the tests are accurately measuring your ISP performance and excluding and interference from your home network.
 An old PC with Linux installed is a great option for this.

 ## Installation

 ### First-time Install

-1. Clone the repo locally to the probe machine:
+1. Clone the repository locally to the probe machine:

 ``` shell
 git clone https://github.com/plaintextpackets/netprobe_lite.git